Methodology in Bioethics

 Standards of practice in empirical bioethics

-Funded by the Brocher Foundation, this is an ongoing project, led by Ives, involving 16 academics from across Europe, which is attempting to reach consensus on standards of practice in empirical bioethics research.
+Funded by the Brocher Foundation, a project led by Ives, involving 16 academics from across Europe, attempted to reach a consensus on standards of practice in empirical bioethics research.
 Vanderhaegen's PhD research is exploring quality and consistency in empirical bioethics research.

 Public understanding of genomic medicine and research in Sri Lanka